 - After sanding, the worktop is oiled with HABiol, and a final quality and dimensional inspection is conducted once dry.

 After your worktop has been oiled, it is transferred to a specially designed storage area where the oil has a chance to react with the surrounding oxygen.
 The worktops are left to dry thoroughly to achieve a completely flawless finish.
 They are then carefully wrapped and prepared for delivery, where a label will be applied to the worktop’s ‘top’ face, which is also referred to as the ‘A’ side.
 This will distinguish the difference between the top and the bottom side to aid with installation.

 Your worktops will require a coat of oil immediately upon installation, and should be oiled regularly thereafter.
 We recommend re-oiling every month for the first year of use and then four times a year after that.
 Here are some simple instructions for oiling your worktop:

-- Once completely dry, apply Rustins Danish Oil, spreading it evenly over the surface of your worktop.
+- Apply Rustins Danish Oil, spreading it evenly over the surface of your worktop.
 Leave for approximately 30 minutes, allowing sufficient time for the oil to soak into the timber.

 - Wipe away any excess oil using a lint-free cloth.

 - Leave the worktop to dry for 24 hours.

 As previously mentioned, we advise purchasing either a Rustins Worktop Maintenance Kit or a DIY Aftercare Kit depending on the recommended oil for your worktop.
 If utilised correctly the kit will help you maintain the premium condition of your worktop for years to come – a small investment that will provide great long-term benefits.